-Income, dividends and interest, and gains on securities and investments that the Portfolio invests in may be subject to taxes (including withholding taxes) imposed by tax authorities in New Zealand and other jurisdictions.
-The Portfolio may not be able to claim a credit for these taxes.

-The Portfolio is currently a Portfolio Investment Entity (PIE).
-If the Portfolio loses its PIE tax status, your after-tax returns may be reduced.
+Income, dividends and interest, and gains on securities and investments that the Strategies invest in may be subject to taxes (including withholding taxes) imposed by tax authorities in New Zealand and other jurisdictions.
+The Strategies may not be able to claim a credit for these taxes.
+Each Strategy is currently a Portfolio Investment Entity (PIE).
+If a Strategy loses its PIE tax status, your after-tax returns may be reduced.